kiwookim/carrotcatchinggame/README.md

 # Carrot Catching Game

-This carrot-catching game is created with vanilla JavaScript, using different web API and JavaScript classes.
+This carrot-catching game is created with HTML, CSS and JavaScript, using different web API and JavaScript classes.